microsoft/botframework-components/generators/generator-bot-core-assistant/README.md

 # @microsoft/generator-bot-core-assistant [![NPM version][npm-image]][npm-url]

-This template creates an assistant-style conversational bot, with example language models and triggers routing to those dialogs.
-Assistant-style bots typically help their users accomplish multiple different tasks, and will expect support for more varied conversational interactions.
+This template creates an assistant-style conversational bot.
+Assistant-style bots typically help their users accomplish multiple different tasks, and have support for more varied conversational interactions.

 Includes support for: